prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 **Please take the time to read the rules in full.** Below is a summary of some of the rules which apply to your Prebid Server bid adapter:

 * Adapters must include maintainer information with a group email address for Prebid.org to contact for ongoing support and maintenance.
-* Your bidder's endpoint domain name cannot be variable.
-If you want to have different endpoints in different geographical locations, Prebid Server host companies can do that for you.
-Publisher information can be in the query string, but not the domain.
+* Your bidder's endpoint domain name cannot be fully variable.
+We will accept endpoint domains that include account IDs, but we do not like them, and Prebid Server host companies may disable adapters using this approach if there are technical issues with it.
+We will not accept hostnames that have a required dynamic element for the purpose of sending traffic to different geographic regions.
 * If you have a client-side adapter, all parameters (including biddercodes and aliases) must be consistent between your client- and server-side adapters.
 This allows publishers to utilize the PBJS [s2sTesting module](/dev-docs/modules/s2sTesting.html).
 * Adapters must not modify bids from demand partners, except to either change the bid from gross to net or from one currency to another.
 * Adapters must use the functions provided by the core framework for all external communication.
 Initiation of any form of network connection outside of what is provided by the core framework is strictly prohibited.
 No exceptions will be made for this rule.